"The Khongjai Hills (1741–42) Expedition of 1786: A Brief Kuki Historical Account and Kanglei Manipur"

 Conclusion

 The Khongjai Hills Expedition of 1786 was a significant event in the history of the Kuki people.
-The expedition highlights the complex interactions between the Kuki people and the Manipur kingdom.
-This article aims to provide a detailed and accurate account of the events surrounding the expedition, and to contribute to a deeper understanding of the history of the Kuki people.
+It highlights the complex interactions between the Kuki people and the Manipur kingdom.
+This article aims to provide a detailed and accurate account of these events and contribute to a deeper understanding of Kuki history.

 Shaw, W. (1929).
 Notes on the Thadou Kukis.
 Journal of the Royal Asiatic Society of Bengal, 25(1), 45–57.